mulesoft-consulting/api-led-exp-api-with-apimgr2-config/README.md

 3. Update the configuration files in the src/main/resources directory to have the correct implementation values.
 4. Add the API's RAML to the api directory
 5. Generate the ApiKit flows from the RAML
-6. Move the generated code to the propert logic.xml file
+6. Move the generated code to the proper logic.xml file
 7. Remove any duplicated code
 8. Add minimal logging (timerInterceptor) to each of the ApiKit generated flows
 4. Update the *-policies.json files to have the correct policy definitions.
 The standard is client id enforcement